-With over 500,000 copies sold in 18 languages, Jacques Philippe’s writings on themes such as prayer, interior freedom, and peace of heart have become classics of modern Catholic spirituality.
+With over one million copies sold in 24 languages, Jacques Philippe’s writings on themes such as prayer, interior freedom, and peace of heart have become classics of modern Catholic spirituality.

 Jacques Philippe was born on March 12, 1947 in Lorraine, France.
 After studying mathematics in college, he spent several years teaching and doing scientific research.
 In 1976, he met the then recently-founded Community of the Beatitudes and answered the Lord’s call to follow Him through this vocation (see below for more information on the Community of the Beatitudes).
-He then spent several years in Jerusalem and Nazareth immersing himself in the study of Hebrew and the Jewish roots of Christianity.
+He then spent several years in Nazareth and Jerusalem immersing himself in the study of Hebrew and the Jewish roots of Christianity.
 After being asked to be a priest by the community In 1981, he traveled to Rome to study theology and canon law, was ordained a priest in 1985, and began his work as a spiritual director, working in the formation of priests and seminarians of the Community.
-In 1994, he returned to France, where he assumed various responsibilities including spiritual direction, the development of training in the Community, and participation in its General Council.
-He has also preached retreats regularly in France and abroad and has consolidated his principal retreat themes into five books on spirituality.
+In 1994, he returned to France, where he assumed various responsibilities including the development of training in the Community, and participation in its General Council.
+He has also preached retreats regularly in France and abroad and has consolidated his principal retreat themes into several books on spirituality.
 These books have sold over a million copies in 24 languages.
 Jacques Philippe’s writings on themes such as prayer, interior freedom, and peace of heart have become classics of modern Catholic spirituality.
 In English these are all published by Scepter.
-In recent years, he has devoted himself primarily to spiritual direction, preaching retreats, and working for the development of the Community in Asia and Oceania, where he travels frequently.
+In recent years, he has devoted himself primarily to preaching retreats, giving missions and talks, and working for the development of the Community.